alberthun/legacy-sense-docs/guides/003-channels/001-overview.md

 description: "Using Channels in Sense"
 ---

-A data channel is a source of data that is connected to the Sense platform.
-For example, a channel could include iOS devices running a Reach-enabled app.
-Channels are collections of mobile devices enabled with the Reach SDK, or other devices that connect to the Sense Ingress API or Reach Edge agent (gateway).
+A data channel is a type of data that flows into the Sense platform.
+A channel could consist of all iOS devices with an app that integrates the Reach SDK, or a specific sensor type.
 Channels are created based on the type of device that will connect to it.
 A channel can be of type iOS, Android, or IoT.

+Creating a channel is the first step in connecting devices to the platform.

-Each channel uses its own API key for authentication.
+_Note: Each channel uses its own API key for authentication._

 ## Creating a Channel